jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 {:numbered="false"}

 The Network Error Logging and Attribute-Based Browser Telemetry applications (discussed in the next sections) were first described to the authors by the PPM working group at IETF.
 The authors would like to thank Suleman Ahmad and Simon Friedberger for their help in fleshing out the details.
-D. Mouris and N.G.
-Tsoutsos would like to acknowledge the support of the National Science Foundation (Award 2239334).
+Dimitris Mouris and Nektarios Georgios Tsoutsos would like to acknowledge the support of the National Science Foundation (Award 2239334).

 # Motivating Applications {#motivation}
 {:numbered="false"}